dimasd-angga/ghostinote/docs/ideas.md

 - Investigate Stage Manager interactions on macOS 14.
 - Look into NSAccessibility to ensure VoiceOver announces the overlay correctly.
 - Idea: tiny in-window debug overlay (Cmd+Option+D) showing sharingType state.
+- Consider a small first-run window explaining what the overlay does.